hms-dbmi/EHRtemporalVariability/README.md

 ## Citation

-A paper describing the EHRtemporalVariability package has been submitted.
 If you use EHRtemporalVariability, please cite:

 Sáez C, Gutiérrez-Sacristán A, Kohane I, García-Gómez JM, Avillach P. EHRtemporalVariability: delineating temporal dataset shifts in electronic health records.
-(Submitted)
+Preprint submitted to medRxiv. https://doi.org/10.1101/2020.04.07.20056564

 The original methods and case studies using the approach are described here: